If you have suffered injury because of the negligence of another, you may be entitled to compensation for your injuries.

 Understandably, many people settle their claims prematurely, without fully understanding what they are entitled to under the law.
 These people may not receive full compensation.

 Not all situations require you to have an attorney.
 If you or a family member has been injured in an automobile accident, a slip and fall accident or other accident, contact a lawyer as soon as possible to discuss your legal rights and options.

 We will work to get you the maximum recovery for your injuries.

 At our West Des Moines law office, persons who have suffered from injury can find a compassionate ally.
-No matter the situation, attorney Stuart Higgins will work with you to educate you on your rights and do what it takes to ensure that you receive maximum compensation.
+No matter the situation, our attorneys will work with you to educate you on your rights and do what it takes to ensure that you receive maximum compensation.